allanliebold/data-structures/README.md

 adjacent(val1, val2): Returns True if there is an edge connecting val1 and val2.
 False if not.

+## Graph Traversal
+Utilizes graph structure to return path of traversal given a starting value.

+dfs(graph, node): Returns list of nodes visited in depth-first order, starting with first node passed as an argument.
+O(n^2)

+bfs(graph, node): Returns list of nodes visited in breadth-first order, starting with first node passed as an argument.
+O(n)

 ## Authors: Matt Favoino, Allan Liebold